ariellouise/Cupcake-Recipes/README.md

 # Cupcake Recipes

 Welcome to my project.
-The purpose of this application is to be able to quickly pull up a list of cupcake recipes from Tasty.co and then select a recipe to see the details of it.
+The purpose of this application is to be able to quickly pull up a list of cupcake recipes from Foodnetwork.com and then select a recipe to see the details of it.
 This is just a standard and quick application to show you one of the many ways you can perform a CLI in Ruby for the Ruby final project assigned by Flatiron.

 ## Installation